Gulkurguli

 Known since:

 Gulkurguli (Gulli for short) was first seen in January 2017.
+He was a young mature adult, possibly about 3 years old.

 How often seen:

-Gulkurguli was only seen twice in 2017, but has already been seen 9 times in 2018.
+Gulkurguli was only seen twice in 2017, but 24 times in 2018.
+He was seen 90 times in 2019, and has been seen on 32 days in 2020.

 Family: